snowdriftcoop/snowdrift/BUILD.md

 ### Set up the database

 Run `./sdb.hs init`.
-This will create a local database cluster.
+This will create a private database cluster, local to the project.
 For other available commands, run `./sdb.hs --help`

 #### Windows database setup

 The sdm.hs tool is untested on Windows.
-Any feedback, or Postgres-on-Windows expertise, would be appreciated.
+It won't work anyway because it uses UNIX sockets.
+Any patches, feedback, or Postgres-on-Windows expertise would be appreciated.

 ### Run initial tests